Jaden-Haagen/Music-Streaming-Project/README.md

 #Running the program

-To run the program you currently need to call the UserInterface file located in src/application/UserInterface.java
+-To run the program you currently need to call the UserInterface file located in src/application/UserInterface.java -Make sure your JavaFX is configured correctly
+-Click run on the UserInterface.java with all the the other application files in your IDE